 You may have noticed these things are everywhere.
 The most common forms of carbohydrates, or carbs, are sugars, fibers, and starches.
 Carbohydrates provide the body with glucose, a simple sugar that the body is able to convert quickly and easily to energy.
-The best types of carbohydrates are “complex,” meaning they are broken down slowly rather than spiking your blood sugar levels.
-These are the carbs found in whole foods, like beans, vegetables, fruit, and grains.
+There are two types of carbohydrates, simple and complex.
+Complex carbohydrates are better for you because your body breaks them down slowly so they don’t spike your blood sugar levels like simple carbs do.
+Complex carbs are found in whole foods, like beans, vegetables, fruit, and grains.

 Years ago, low-fat diets were all the rage—"eat less fat, carry less fat,” makes sense, right?
-Well, it turns out that fats are actually an important part of any healthy diet, providing lots of energy and support to our bodily systems.
-The type of fat is more important than the quantity, so looks for unsaturated fats when possible, like olive oil, nuts, fish, and avocado.
+Well, it turns out that fats are an important part of a healthy diet.
+They provide lots of energy and support to our bodily systems.
+The type of fat is more important than the quantity, so look for unsaturated fats, when possible, like olive oil, nuts, fish, and avocado.

-You might think protein just belongs in your muscles—and that makes sense, protein is an essential component in your body’s muscle tissue.
-But proteins are found everywhere, in your hair, your skin, your bones, and in your blood.
+Protein is an essential component in your body’s muscle tissue.
+But proteins are actually found everywhere—in your hair, your skin, your bones, and even in your blood.
 Protein is made from even smaller chemical building blocks called amino acids.
-Nine of these are called “essential amino acids” which means they must come from the foods you eat.
-And that doesn’t mean only from red meat!
-Good sources of protein include legumes, like lentils and beans, as well as nuts, seeds, certain grains like quinoa and oats, as well as many vegetables.
+There are nine “essential amino acids” that must come from the foods you eat.
+We usually think of red meat as being the only source of protein, but other good sources of protein include legumes, like lentils and beans, as well as nuts, seeds, certain grains like quinoa and oats, as well as many vegetables.
 Of course, animal proteins are also good sources, when prepared in a healthy way.

-The first step in determining your macros is finding this BMR number.
-Nutritionists and scientists have found many ways to do this, and we’ll use the Harris-Benedict Equation.
+Nutritionists and scientists have found many ways to determine your BMR.
+Our preferred method is the Harris-Benedict Equation.
 It is:

 Now that may seem complicated, but we just need to plug in a few numbers.